14 must-see pieces of art on campus

 One of the newest installations on campus, and one you might not have seen yet.
 It’s in the amazing courtyard outside café on level 9, Worsley.
 If you’re a people watcher, you’ll love these — the expressionless figures display their emotion through their posture and the turbulent hair, blowing in an imaginary breeze.
-Grab a coffee at the Pure café and check these out!
+Grab a coffee at a café and check these out!

 The Dreamer — Quentin Bell, 1982H3